curv3d/curv/docs/shapes/Shape_Constructors.rst

   The base is a regular polyhedron with ``n`` sides, whose inscribed circle has diameter ``d``.
   The base is embedded in the XY plane and centred on the origin.
   The apex is above the origin at height ``h``.
-  Maybe provide an API for constructing an infinite pyramid with apex at origin?
+  TODO: provide an API for constructing an infinite pyramid with apex at origin?

 Platonic Solids
   There are five definitions: